b-rad-is-rad/ticTacToe/README.md

 # Tic Tac Toe
-Designing and building a tic tac toe game from scratch.
+Designing and building a tic tac toe game from scratch with no tutorials or starter code.

 # Requirements